fikulas234/portfolio-project/README.md

 # Front-End Portfolio
 This is my main portfolio application.
 It is my first project in Next.js after finishing course on Udemy.
-There is still work needed style-wise.
-The idea was file-based structure website.
+The idea was file-based structure website, but there is still work needed style-wise.

 ## Tech stack:
 ReactJS, NextJS, CSS modules